United States military beret flash: State defense forces

-The US state defense forces—also known as state guard, state military reserve, or state militia—in many US states and territories wear modified versions of US military uniforms.
-To help separate state guard units from US military units, such as the Army National Guard, they will wear unique name tape, badges, shoulder sleeve insignia, and/or headgear.
-If the militia unit chooses to wear a military beret, a unique organizational beret flash is worn to help distinguish them from Army or Air Force formations.
-These state military reserve organizational beret flashes are worn in the same manner as today's Army or Air Force beret flashes.
-The following is a list of some organizational beret flashes worn by various state and territory militias:
+Many US state defense forces—also known as state guard, state military reserve, or state militia—wear modified versions of US military uniforms.
+If a state or territory militia chooses to wear a military beret, a unique organizational beret flash is worn to help distinguish them from Army and Air Force formations, such as that state's or territory's Army National Guard.
+These state military reserve organizational beret flashes are worn in the same manner as today's Army and Air Force beret flashes.
+The following is a list of organizational beret flashes worn by various state and territory militias: